-Macroinvertebrates include aquatic insects, crustaceans, and mollusks that live in various stream habitats and derive their oxygen from the water.
+Macroinvertebrates include aquatic crustaceans, and mollusks that live in various stream habitats and derive their oxygen from the water.
 These organisms are impacted by all the stresses that occur in a stream environment, both man-made and naturally occurring.
 The purpose of macroinvertebrate monitoring is to quickly assess both water and habitat quality based on the presence of macroinvertebrates.
 The diversity of macroinvertebrates found in a stream indicates the overall quality of the stream, due to the fact that some taxa are more sensitive to pollution than others.
-Organisms that are highly sensitive to pollution may be dominant in such systems.
+Organisms that are highly sensitive to pollution are unable to survive in degraded waters, while those which are tolerant to pollution may be dominant in such systems.

 Populations of macroinvertebrates may also differ throughout the state.
 This biological index is based on dissolved oxygen levels, which are often impacted by pollution.
 However, many "sensitive" organisms that require a lot of oxygen, such as the stonefly, are not often found in warm, slow-moving streams in South Georgia.
-It does not necessarily mean that the stream has poor water or habitat quality, simply that streams in North and South Georgia support different populations of macroinvertebrates.
+It does not necessarily mean that the stream has poor water or habitat quality, simply that streams in North and South support different Georgia populations macroinvertebrates.
 For this reason, we recommend monitoring each season for several years to determine the biological trends in your stream.
 While monitoring, you may also encounter invasive species like the Green Mussel or Asian Clam.
 After documenting this information, contact our office to report your findings.